DJNovack/DJNovack.github.io/romashka.md

+---
+layout: gallery
+title: Romashka
+no_menu_item: true # required only for this example website because of menu construction
+support: [jquery, gallery]
+---

 This page is a memorial to my dear sweet departed cat Romashka.
 2021 - Nov.
 2022

 {% include gallery-layout.html gallery=site.Romashka %}